drakkan/test-github-actions/docs/full-configuration.md

   - `proxy_allowed`, List of IP addresses and IP ranges allowed to send the proxy header:
     - If `proxy_protocol` is set to 1 and we receive a proxy header from an IP that is not in the list then the connection will be accepted and the header will be ignored
     - If `proxy_protocol` is set to 2 and we receive a proxy header from an IP that is not in the list then the connection will be rejected
-  - `startup_hook`, string.
-Absolute path to an external program or an HTTP URL to invoke as soon as SFTPGo starts.
-If you define an HTTP URL it will be invoked using a `GET` request.
-Please note that SFTPGo services may not yet be available when this hook is run.
-Leave empty do disable
   - `post_connect_hook`, string.
 Absolute path to the command to execute or HTTP URL to notify.
 See [Post connect hook](./post-connect-hook.md) for more details.
 Leave empty to disable
   - `max_total_connections`, integer.
 Maximum number of concurrent client connections.
 0 means unlimited
   - `defender`, struct containing the defender configuration.
 See [Defender](./defender.md) for more details.